CARES Act Reporting

 - Remaining applications were reviewed by WVU staff to ensure compliance to Emergency CARES Act Grant funding requirements as detailed in Department of Education guidelines.

-- Grants were applied to the eligible students’ accounts beginning April 23.
-Awards were made on a rolling basis through June 19 for spring and continue to be made for summer.
+- Grants were processed and refunds were generated beginning April 23.
+Awards were made on a rolling basis through June 19 for spring and through August 6 for summer.